julzaza/wildwitchherbs/_posts/2025-12-09-herbs-that-keep-out-evil-eye.md

 ### **Why did the evil eye matter so much?**
 It was seen as a force that could affect health, luck, livestock, and infants.
+(
 ### **Did people plant these or hang them?**
 Often both—threshold plants, doorway bundles, window amulets, and smoke rituals.
+Learn how to use these herbs in rituals here: **[Herbs for Protection](/world-magic-for-protection/)**.

 ### **Are these traditions still practiced?**
 Yes, in many rural parts of Greece, Italy, the Balkans, and Cyprus.